 If planting in a landscape setting, be sure not to go heavy on the mulch.
 This plant suffers when there’s too much mulch near the crown.

-Little bluestem has few pests or disease problems to worry about.
-You may encounter foliar diseases such as rust or leaf spot, but these problems are hardly worth mentioning.
+Little Bluestem has few pests or disease problems.
+You may encounter foliar diseases such as rust or leaf spot, but these problems are hardly worth mentioning and are cosmetic and not detrimental.

 This grass is unlikely to be browsed by deer.